Yevrag35/PoshSonarr/README.md

 ---

+## Cmdlets

-As of 8/20/19, I'm missing only the following commands:
+As of 1/13/20, I'm still missing the following commands:

 1. DownloadedEpisodesScan
 1. MissingEpisodeSearch